iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 ### **Intro**

-Backpropagation is an efficient algorithm that evaluates the derivative wrt to weights and biases on a simple dense layer artificial neural network.
+Back propagation is an efficient algorithm that evaluates the derivative wrt to weights and biases on a simple dense layer artificial neural network.

 #### **Setting Up The Neural Networks**
 Assume that our neural network has one hidden layer in the middle of an input layer and an output layer with the 2-norm loss function.